matthewyip1511/transformers-hackathon/README.md

-# An Intro to our telegram bot
+# An Intro to our Telegram Bot
 Hello!

 We created this bot drawing inspiration from the COVID-19 pandemic in Singapore.